 Applies to fluticasone nasal: nasal spray

-Along with its needed effects, fluticasone nasal (the active ingredient contained in Flonase) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fluticasone nasal (the active ingredient contained in Flonase).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking fluticasone nasal:More common
+If any of the following side effects occur while taking fluticasone nasal, check with your doctor or nurse as soon as possible:More common

 - Bloody mucus or unexplained nosebleeds